Australian Capital Territory women's cricket team

-The Australian Capital Territory Women cricket team, also known as the Intravision ACT Meteors, is the women's representative cricket team for the Australian Capital Territory.
+The Australian Capital Territory women's cricket team, also known as the Intravision ACT Meteors, is the women's representative cricket team for the Australian Capital Territory.
 They play most of their home games at Manuka Oval, Canberra and they also use Phillip Oval, Canberra.
 They compete in the Women's National Cricket League (WNCL), the premier 50-over women's cricket tournament in Australia.
 They previously played in the now-defunct Australian Women's Twenty20 Cup and Australian Women's Cricket Championships.

 History

 1978–1995: Australian Women's Cricket Championships

 Australian Capital Territory's first recorded match was against Queensland in the Australian Women's Cricket Championships on 27 to 28 December 1978, which they won on first innings.
 With the exception of 1980–81, they subsequently competed in every Australian Women's Cricket Championships up to and including its penultimate season in 1994–95.
 Their best finish came in 1992–93, when they drew the third-place playoff with Western Australia but secured third place based on first innings score.